EdgeFirstAI/documentation/docs/discrete/recording_mcap_on_device.md

      It may take up to 30 seconds for a recording to start, depending on topic tracked.

 !!! warning
-     If there is not enough room on the drive to record a MCAP, recording will aautomatically stop and you will get a "Low Disk Space" error.
+     If there is not enough room on the drive to record a MCAP, recording will automatically stop and you will get a "Low Disk Space" error.
      <figure markdown="span">
      ![MCAP Low Disk Space Warning](../platforms/assets/mcap_low-disk-space.png){align=center}
      <figcaption>MCAP Low Disk Space Warning</figcaption>